Henrichy/puppyd/README.md

 ### List of components

-These components make up what a user experiences when they check out **PuppR**.
+These components make up what a user experiences when they check out **Puppyd**.
 Each component contains the code for a specific page of the app.
 These components can be located in [src/components](./src/components).

 | Component | Description |
 |-----------|-------------|